 These energy bites pack a nutritious punch due to the addition of ground nuts, carrots and dates!
 The best part is, these little bites are naturally sweetened so no added sugar is required!

 Quinoa can be a little bland on its own, but when you pack it together with broccoli and cheddar cheese and bake it in a mini muffin tin, it’s suddenly transformed into delicious little bites that are totally kid-friendly!
 These can be made in advance for a convenient savory snack that toddlers will love.

 This snack is so simple, but so tasty!
 Simply add frozen blueberries to regular or Greek yogurt (or try cottage cheese) and allow it to thaw in there for a few minutes to release all of those juices.
 The yogurt adds a nice dose of protein and calcium, while the blueberries provide the fibre.
 Best snack EVER!

-These veggie muffins are perfect for toddlers because they’re bite-sized and packed with moisture and flavour!
+These veggie muffins are a great option for toddlers because they’re bite-sized and packed with moisture and flavor!
 There’s also no added sugar so you can feel good about serving them to your little one as a healthy little treat!